 4. Don’t compare yourself to others.

-There is only ONE person on the road.
-This is you.
-So keep moving on.
+There is only one person on the road.

 5. Understand that some things are outside of your control.

 In any failure, there are factors that we simply cannot control, anticipate, or change.

 You can beat yourself up all you want, but why should you be stressing about it if everyone else can’t control those factors?